Liverpool Metropolitan Cathedral

-Liverpool Metropolitan Cathedral, officially known as the Metropolitan Cathedral of Christ the King and locally nicknamed "Paddy's Wigwam" or "The Mersey Funnel", is the seat of the Archbishop of Liverpool and the mother church of the Roman Catholic Archdiocese of Liverpool in Liverpool, England.
+Liverpool Metropolitan Cathedral, officially known as the Metropolitan Cathedral of Christ the King and locally nicknamed "Paddy's Wigwam" or "The Mersey Funnel", is the seat of the Archbishop of Liverpool and the mother church of the Archdiocese of Liverpool in Liverpool, England.
 The Grade I Metropolitan Cathedral is one of Liverpool's many listed buildings.

 The cathedral's architect, Frederick Gibberd, was the winner of a worldwide design competition.
 Construction began in 1962 and was completed in 1967.
 Earlier designs for a cathedral were proposed in 1933 and 1953, but neither was completed.

 History

+Prior to the English Reformation Liverpool was a small riverside town, and lay in the diocese of Lichfield.
+In the 18th and 19th centuries, and especially during the Great Irish Famine (1845–1852) the Catholic population of Liverpool increased dramatically.
+About half a million Irish, who were predominantly Catholic, fled to England to escape the famine; many embarked from Liverpool to travel to North America while others remained in the city.
+In 1850, when the Catholic hierarchy in England and Wales was re-established and because of the increase in the Catholic population, Liverpool was chosen as the seat of one of the 13 new dioceses thus formed.
+The co-adjutor Bishop of Liverpool, Alexander Goss (1814–1872), saw the need for a cathedral, and chose as its location the grounds of St. Edward's College on St. Domingo Road, Everton.

 Pugin's design

-During the Great Irish Famine (1845–1852) the Catholic population of Liverpool increased dramatically.
-About half a million Irish, who were predominantly Catholic, fled to England to escape the famine; many embarked from Liverpool to travel to North America while others remained in the city.
-Because of the increase in the Catholic population, the co-adjutor Bishop of Liverpool, Alexander Goss (1814–1872), saw the need for a cathedral.
-The location he chose was the grounds of St. Edward's College on St. Domingo Road, Everton.

 In 1853 Goss, then bishop, awarded the commission for the building of the new cathedral to Edward Welby Pugin (1833–1875).
-By 1856 the Lady chapel of the new cathedral had been completed.
+By 1856, the Lady chapel of the new cathedral had been completed.
 Due to financial resources being diverted to the education of Catholic children, work on the building ceased at this point and the Lady chapel – now named Our Lady Immaculate – served as parish church to the local Catholic population until its demolition in the 1980s.